 Furnished courtyards and piazzas, 24-hour coffee centre, free WiFi throughout.
-In rooms: flatscreen TV, Nespresso coffee machine, iPod dock, minibar, radio and Malin and Goetz bath products.
+In rooms: flatscreen TV, Nespresso coffee machine, minibar, radio and Malin and Goetz bath products.

 Our favourite rooms

-While the spacious Garden Suites have room for entertaining and open onto a semi-private courtyard, we’re rather partial to the charming and elegant top-floor Anson Suite, with its second-storey piazza and views of Charleston Harbour.
+While the spacious Garden Suites have room for entertaining and open onto a semi-private courtyard, we’re rather partial to the charming and elegant top-floor Anson Suite, with its second-storey piazza.

 A lace fan for fanning yourself as you lounge about on one of the piazzas with sweet tea in the afternoon.